pheintzman/RefineAlign/README.md

 # Before starting:
 - Dependencies: mafft, python3, and R (tested with R v4.4.2)
+- In the RefineAlign_v1.sh script:
 	- Update the ml commands for your system
 	- Update the SCRIPT_DIRECTORY path to the locations of the python and R scripts

 # Requires:
 - A concatenated fasta file of the sequences to be aligned (INPUT_FASTA)